danielcompton/defn-spec/README.md

 defn-spec follows clojure.spec.alpha.
 When `clojure.spec.alpha2` is released, the plan is to publish a new artifact ID and set of `alpha2` namespaces, so you can use both versions side-by-side.

 Long-term I would like `defn-spec` to be so stable that it is safe to include `defn-spec` as a library dependency.
 While I strongly want to keep source compatibility, I can't guarantee this in the short-term, so I would recommend only using this in applications or libraries where you control the consumers.
+There have also been rumblings that eventually there may be something similar to this built into Clojure's core.

 ## Cursive integration